Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/README.md

 # Hi, I'm Madimetja Charles Galane

 I am an **Electrical Engineer / Electrical Artisan** with strong technical expertise in electrical systems, safety compliance, and infrastructure maintenance.
 Currently, I am **unemployed** but actively upskilling through the **AWS re/Start Programme** with Praegnis.
-I am in the middle of the program and truly enjoying the journey of expanding my cloud computing knowledge.Coming from a background in engineering,I bring a unique and powerful advantage to the world of cloud architecture.
+I am in the middle of the program and truly enjoying the journey of expanding my cloud computing knowledge.
+Coming from a background in engineering, I bring a unique and powerful advantage to the world of cloud architecture.
 My journey into cloud computing is a continuous path of learning and growth.
-This repository represents the initial steps of that journey,a testament to my dedication and the practical skills I am gaining in AWS re/start Program.
+This repository represents the initial steps of that journey, a testament to my dedication and the practical skills I am gaining in the AWS re/Start Program.

 ---